Part 1: Knowing the New Targets

 Connection Need: Early in our careers, we work mostly with our clients, teams, and supervisors.
 To further progress, however, we need positive and effective peer-to-peer relationships.

 These relationships help us measure progress and build self-esteem.
-They can also be a critical source of encouragement, support, and accountability as we expand our influence and brand both inside and outside of our organization.
+They can also be a critical source of new ideas, encouragement, support, and accountability as we expand our influence and brand both inside and outside of our organization.
 Unfortunately, these peer-to-peer relationships for most are comparatively weak.

 Continuous Growth Need: What comes next after we have mastered our craft and made our name?
 Another 10, 20, or 25 years of the same?
 That will not inspire most professionals… and will not drive organizational growth.